awes-io/demo/readme.md

 ## Alternate Manual installation
 For the fast start, we recommend using [Docker](#quick-start-via-docker).
-If for some reason it's not an option, please follow the this guide:
+If for some reason it's not an option, please follow the guide:

 1. Clone the repository: `git clone git@github.com:awes-io/demo.git`
 2. Create a project by the link on Package Kit: [https://www.pkgkit.com/awes-io/create](https://www.pkgkit.com/awes-io/create)